json-schema-org/referencing/draft-handrews-jri.md

 Context specifications MAY define location keywords that impose specific semantics within their values.
 This is demonstrated by the `components` keyword used in both OpenAPI {{oas3.1}} and AsyncAPI {{async2.0}}, which has subsections for different component types.

-Context specifications MAY assign location behavior to keywords with other behaviors.
+Context specifications MAY assign location-defining behavior to keywords with other behaviors.
 JSON Schema's inline applicator keywords {{?I-D.bhutton-json-schema-01, Section 7.5}} demonstrate this approach.

 Context specifications MAY restrict the values of reference targets within location keywords, including `"$defs"`.